-When you download an app from the Mac App Store it is “sandboxed”, this means that it cannot ask for your root (master) password.
-This is for your protection against malicious apps but it does prevent our recovery app from accessing your disks directly to read and recover your data, a crucial part of the file recovery process.
-Since Mac will not grant the necessary root (admin) privileges to reclaim lost files there is no way for Disk Drill to read your data!
-To perform successful recovery Disk Drill (CleverfFiles) needs a binary copy of the target storage device, often called a “read-write uncompressed byte-to-byte disk image”.
+When you download an app from the Mac App Store it is working in a “sandbox” mode, this means that it cannot ask for your root (master) password.
+This is for your protection against malicious apps, but it also prevents our recovery app from accessing your disks directly to read and recover your data, a crucial part of the file recovery process.
+Since your Mac will not grant the necessary root (admin) privileges to reclaim lost files automatically, there is no way for Disk Drill to read your data!
+To perform successful recovery Disk Drill (by CleverfFiles) needs a binary copy of the target storage device, often called a “read-write uncompressed byte-to-byte disk image”.
 You will need to create this image file manually before you can start recovering your lost data.

 You can create the disk image(s) using the following steps: